PPMTF/PPMTF/README.md

 - NOTICE.txt		&emsp;Copyright information.
 - OtherSynthesizers.md	&emsp;Usage of other synthesizers.
 - README.md		&emsp;This file.
+- run_PPMTF_PF.sh	&emsp;Shell script to synthesize traces in PF using PPMTF.

 # Running Our Code Using Docker Files